aspose-tasks/Aspose.Tasks-Documentation/net/getting-started/product-overview/_index.md

 - Read, change and create tasks, milestone, estimated critical or effort driven tasks
 - Manage resources costs and variances
 - Access assignment costs and budget
-- Support for encoding of MPX files
+- Support for the encoding of MPX files
 - Resource prefix implementation for nested resources
 - Support of setting CSS prefix for HTML export
 - Set custom date format while exporting to PDF format